CeriOSRey/Everything_Swift/Everything_Swift/Wiki/IQ_ Performance_Security.md

 # Performance

 ## 1. How would you identify and resolve a retain cycle?
-- Use tools like Instruments Profiler or Xcode’s Memory Graph Debugger to detect potential cycles
+- Use tools like Instruments Profiler or Xcode’s Memory Graph Debugger to detect potential retain cycles
 - Use weak or unowned.
 - weak is optional while unowned needs the property to outlast the parent will need to be initialized within the parent.